sparkai-corp/slate/source/index.html.md

 # Metadata

-Metadata about the request can be included in the request as a set of JSON key-value pairs.
+Metadata about the request may optionally be included in the request to provide additional context.
+Metadata should take the form of a set of JSON key-value pairs.

 # Annotations

-Some `resolutions` may contain a set of `annotations`.
-When `annotations` are provided in the request, the SparkAI service will use them as additional context for providing the best `resolution`.
-Annotations may be corrected or adjusted by SparkAI, and if so will be provided in the response.

-Annotations for images take the form of a set of vertices on a bounding box or polygons, with an included label.

-Annotations may also be provided in the response, following a similar format as the request.
+New `engagement` requests may include a set of annotations.
+The SparkAI service will use these annotations to assist in providing a `resolution`.
+Corrections may also be provided.
+Similarly, resolutions to engagement requests may also contain annotations.

+Note that annotations vertices are in relative coordinates to the image size, and must be between [0, 1)

+Annotations take three parameters:

+* A set of vertices
+* A label
+* A type (`polygon` or `bounding_box`)

 # Python example code
 ```python